Norman Mineta: Secretary of transportation

 Mineta was appointed United States Secretary of Transportation by President George W. Bush in 2001, a post that he was offered eight years earlier by Bill Clinton.
-He was the only Democratic Party government official to have served in Bush's cabinet and the first Secretary of Transportation to have previously served in a cabinet position.
+Mineta was the only Democratic Party government official to have served in Bush's cabinet and the first Secretary of Transportation to have previously served in a cabinet position.
 He became the first Asian American to hold the position, and only the fourth person to be a member of the cabinet under two presidents from different political parties (after Edwin Stanton, Henry L. Stimson and James R. Schlesinger).
 In 2004, Mineta received the Tony Jannus Award for his distinguished contributions to commercial air transportation.

 Following Bush's reelection, Mineta was invited to continue in the position, and he did so until resigning in June 2006.
-When he stepped down on July 7, 2006, he was the longest-serving Secretary of Transportation since the position's inception in 1967.
+When Mineta stepped down on July 7, 2006, he was the longest-serving Secretary of Transportation since the position's inception in 1967.